Ibra Agbo

-Ibrahim "Ibra" Agbo Lache (1 February 1987 - 1 July 2017) was a footballer and coach.
+Ibrahim "Ibra" Agbo Lache (1 February 1987 - 1 July 2017) was a football player and coach.
 He operated as a defender.
-Born in Cameroon, he represented Equatorial Guinea internationally.
+Born in Cameroon, he represented Equatorial Guinea internationally, winning three caps in 2011.

-He was from Douala in Cameroon and was eligible to play for the Cameroon national football team but chose to play for Equatorial Guinea after a nationality transfer.
-He has won three caps for Equatorial Guinea, all coming in 2011.
-He started two of those games and came on as a substitute in the other.
-Agbo wore the number 4 shirt for Deportivo Mongomo.

 Club career

 Agbo captained Akonangui FC at the 2006 CAF Confederation Cup.

-Agbo has been playing for Deportivo Mongomo since 2010.
-During this time, the club have won the Equatoguinean Premier League once, in 2010.
+He played for Deportivo Mongomo from 2010.
+During this time, the club won the Equatoguinean Premier League once, in 2010.
 This title win qualified the club for the 2011 CAF Champions League, and Agbo played in both legs of their 2–1 aggregate defeat to ASPAC FC of Benin in the competition's preliminary round.